Tulip-Dev/tulip/doc/python/apichanges.rst

 have been updated.
 They now take an optionnal :class:`tlp.Graph` parameter, enabling to only set the nodes / edges values contained in that sub-graph.

+The method :meth:`tlp.Graph.attributeExist` is now deprecated, :meth:`tlp.Graph.existAttribute` should now be used instead.

 Documentation for Tulip C++ plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^